w4-jake/mfe/README.md

 When the lecture was created, create-react-app didn't work with a version of Webpack that supported the Module Federation Plugin.
 This may have changed by now...

+## What are the requirements regarding how deployment should work?

+* Each app needs to be independently deployable.
+  * Teams might be working/updating at different paces so it's important to have that flexibility.
+* Location of child app remoteEntry.js files must be known at *build time*!
+  * Remember that when we run container, we are going to load up a main.js into the browser.
+This file is created through the webpack build process -- it's not in the code editor.
+Then when app decides it needs marketing app info, it needs to find the remoteEntry.js file.
+So main.js MUST know exactly what URL to go to get the file, which means it has to be known at build time when main.js is created.
+  * As an example, when running container and marketing in development and then open up main.js file from the Chrome tools, notice that it's hard-coded to load what it was built to load:
+    * __webpack_require__.l("http://localhost:8081/remoteEntry.js", (event) => ... )
+  * So in the webpack production file, we need to think hard to make sure that the location of the file is known at build time and exact.
+* The front-end deployment tool we use must be one that doesn't assume a single project is deployed.
+  * Must be able to handle multiple different projects.
+* Probably need a CI/CD pipeline of some sort.
+* At the time of the course, the remoteEntry.js file name is fixed for the Module Federation Plugin!
+  * So need to think about caching issues related to that...unless this requirement no longer holds.

+## How is this deployed?

+* One git monorepo that is pushed to Github.
+* Uses Github actions to build production versions of projects within monorepo that changed, and then upload the files to Amazon S3. (main.js and index.html for Amazon S3, main.js, remoteEntry.js and dependencies from other projects.)
+* Browser will ask for the files from Amazon CloudFront (CDN), which will provide first index.html for container and then from the script tag there pull up container main.js, and begin that whole process, like getting the remoteEntry.js file.